 How we do it?

-Our schools are paid for by sponsors, donors, and friends of RSVP.
-Villages provide the land secure the needed licenses for a school and are hired to construct the building and facility supplies.
-We provide Khmer children (and adults) with the essential tools to educate themselves for the better!
+Rural School Village Program schools are paid for by sponsors, donors, and friends.
+Villages provide the land, secure the needed licenses for a school, and are hired to construct the building and facility supplies.
+Rural School Village Program provides children (and adults) with the essential tools to educate themselves!

-Working with its partners, The Landmine Relief Fund, Project Enlighten and the Dith Pran Foundation, RSVP provides university scholarships for deserving students in Cambodia who would otherwise not be able to afford a university education.
-At the beginning of 2020 RSVP was supporting 9 students with tuition, rooms, uniforms, school supplies and a small monthly stipend.
+Working with its partner, The Landmine Relief Fund, Rural School Village Program provides university scholarships for students in Cambodia, who would otherwise not be able to afford a university education.
+At the beginning of 2023 RSVP was supporting 6 students with tuition, rooms, uniforms, school supplies and a small monthly stipend.